Harishgeth/movie-suggestions-backend/README.md

-# ScrollFix (Back End)
+# ScrollFix - Backend
 <img src="https://github.com/mnguyen0226/movie-suggestions-front-end/blob/main/docs/scrollflix_logo.png" alt="alt text" width="200">

-**Scrollflix** is a single page application web app that capture users' scroll behavior on movie posts and make movie suggestion based on the posts' view duration.
+**Scrollflix** is a single page web-application that provides users curated movie recommendation based on how users interact with the landing page, which is the front page.
+It capture users' scroll behavior on movie posts and make movie suggestion based on the posts' view duration.
+This repository provides information and overview of back-end for the web application.In this repository you will all the coding from the backend and informtaion on how to run it.
+However, to get the web application running, front-end should be pulled too.
+For the application to run competely, both repository need to be pulled.

 **Related Works**
 - **ElasticSearch:** is a tool used in industry to collect data in both logged in users and site visitor.